Kwpolska/pkgbuilder/docs/wrapper.rst

 .. note:: Actually, pkgbuilder isn’t called as a subprocess, the arguments are
     just passed to the main() function, so no time is wasted on reloading everything.

-.. note:: Currently, the -P --protocol argument is not supported.
-It will be fixed
-    as soon as possible.